Lisp machine

 Lisp machines are general-purpose computers designed to efficiently run Lisp as their main software and programming language, usually via hardware support.
-They are an example of a high-level language computer architecture, and in a sense, they were the first commercial single-user workstations.
-Despite being modest in number (perhaps 7,000 units total as of 1988) Lisp machines commercially pioneered many now-commonplace technologies, including effective garbage collection, laser printing, windowing systems, computer mice, high-resolution bit-mapped raster graphics, computer graphic rendering, and networking innovations such as Chaosnet.
+They are an example of a high-level language computer architecture.
+In a sense, they were the first commercial single-user workstations.
+Despite being modest in number (perhaps 7,000 units total as of 1988) Lisp machines commercially pioneered many now-commonplace technologies, including windowing systems, computer mice, high-resolution bit-mapped raster graphics, computer graphic rendering, laser printing, networking innovations such as Chaosnet, and effective garbage collection.
 Several firms built and sold Lisp machines in the 1980s: Symbolics (3600, 3640, XL1200, MacIvory, and other models), Lisp Machines Incorporated (LMI Lambda), Texas Instruments (Explorer, MicroExplorer), and Xerox (Interlisp-D workstations).
 The operating systems were written in Lisp Machine Lisp, Interlisp (Xerox), and later partly in Common Lisp.

 History

 Historical context

 Artificial intelligence (AI) computer programs of the 1960s and 1970s intrinsically required what was then considered a huge amount of computer power, as measured in processor time and memory space.
 The power requirements of AI research were exacerbated by the Lisp symbolic programming language, when commercial hardware was designed and optimized for assembly- and Fortran-like programming languages.
 At first, the cost of such computer hardware meant that it had to be shared among many users.
 As integrated circuit technology shrank the size and cost of computers in the 1960s and early 1970s, and the memory needs of AI programs began to exceed the address space of the most common research computer, the Digital Equipment Corporation (DEC) PDP-10, researchers considered a new approach: a computer designed specifically to develop and run large artificial intelligence programs, and tailored to the semantics of the Lisp language.
-To keep the operating system (relatively) simple, these machines would not be shared, but would be dedicated to single users.
+To provide consistent performance for interactive programs, these machines would often not be shared, but would be dedicated to a single user at a time.